 By the 1980s they have managed to turn the iconic treasure collection into one of the Triangle’s most popular shopping destinations with nearly 1000 vendors, spanning six buildings and several acres on the fairgrounds campus.
+Nowadays, this flea market is considered as one of the best flea markets in the US.

-With the largest selection of antiques, jewelry and furniture in the whole of North Carolina, the Raleigh Flea Market remains one of the area’s top year-round tourist destinations, drawing 2.4 million visitors annually according to the Triangle Business Journal.
+With the largest selection of antiques, jewelry, and furniture in the whole of North Carolina, the Raleigh Flea Market remains one of the area’s top year-round tourist destinations, drawing 2.4 million visitors annually according to the Triangle Business Journal.

 What’s On Offer at the Raleigh Flea Market?

-Whether you’re looking for that Mickey Mantle card you traded away as a kid, are hankering for a piece of homemade fudge or just want to get out of the house and rummage through timeless treasures, Raleigh Flea Market is famed for its wide selection of oddities and is certainly the place that has that special something you are looking for.
+Whether you’re looking for that Mickey Mantle card you traded away as a kid, are hankering for a piece of homemade fudge, or just want to get out of the house and rummage through timeless treasures, Raleigh Flea Market is famed for its wide selection of oddities and is certainly the place that has that special something you are looking for.

-There are two large buildings of permanent vendors and some outdoor stalls focusing on rare antiques, collectibles and wonderful odds and ends.
-The outdoor portion contains many regular vendors selling everything from old books and records to unique furniture pieces, old trunks and other oddities that one might discover while cleaning out the attic.
+There are two large buildings of permanent vendors and some outdoor stalls focusing on rare antiques, collectibles, and wonderful odds and ends.
+The outdoor portion contains many regular vendors selling everything from old books and records to unique furniture pieces, old trunks, and other oddities that one might discover while cleaning out the attic.

 Raleigh Flea Market: Top Tips